 It’s crucial to maintain excellent conditioning and acclimation before attempting heavy exertion.
 Make sure to seek prompt medical attention if a Warfighter with SCT shows any signs of an impending medical emergency during exercise.
 Symptoms include unusual muscle pain or weakness with exercise, exercise-related collapse (many times consciously complaining of an inability to get up secondary to weakness), and struggling to keep up with others.

 To learn more, watch CHAMP’s video series on SCT and exertional sickling below.

-If you are unable to view the “Sickle Cell Trait and Military Service” video on this page, please visit this DVID web page to view it.
+If you are unable to view the “Sickle Cell Trait Implications on Exercise and Military Service” video on this page, please visit this DVID web page to view it.

 If you are having trouble viewing any of the videos here, you can log in to the milSuite website and go to the Army Sickle Cell Trait Screening Implementation Resources to view these and other CHAMP videos.
 (Click the link again after logging in for a shortcut if it doesn’t take you directly to the video page.)